Marx-Engels | Lenin | Stalin | Home Page

 “How so!
 I plunge, plunge without fail

-My blood-black sabre into your soul”
+My blood-black sabre into your soul”were omitted.

 A comment on the Wild Songs was published in the Frankfurter Konversationsblatt No. 62 of March 3, 1841.
 Though unfavourably commenting on the form, the paper admitted the author’s “original talent”.